 Over the years, the hill would later become the site of Los Angeles’ first brewery (circa 1882-1887), the “Banning Mansion,” a cemetery (1853-1947), and a high school (1891-1917).

-More information can be found in the January-February, 1951 issue of California Highways and Public Works.
+More information can be found in the January-February, 1951 issue of California Highways and Public Works and the June-July, 1949 issue of Two Bells, the Los Angeles Railway employee news magazine.

 Over the past 15 years, the cost of maintaining and operating these two classes of equipment (streetcars and trolley coaches) has risen entirely out of proportion to the service they render.